DR. JIE ZHANG – BOARD CHAIR

 VICKI PILOT – EXECUTIVE DIRECTOR

-Vicki Pilot is the newest addition to Seniors Serving Seniors, having joined as Executive Director in January 2020.
+Vicki Pilot joined the organization as Executive Director in January 2020.
 Her background is steeped in non-profit organizations doing social work for over 20 years.
 Vicki’s passion and motivation is to create a synergy of collaborative, community programs for marginalized and vulnerable populations.
 She has done this across Canada (NWT, Nunavut, Fort Smith, Prince George and Vancouver Island) in various roles: Settlement Worker, Regional Coordinator for March of Dimes, Life Skills Facilitator and many other community support roles.
 Vicki believes in co-creating with other community based organizations through aligned partnerships.
 When Vicki isn’t working for SSS she is studying reflexology, practicing yoga, hiking and hanging out with her two adult daughters.

 JAMES BENSON – RETURN TO HEALTH COORDINATOR

 LANE SHERMAN – VOLUNTEER COORDINATOR

 Lane Sherman is the Education Coordinator for Seniors Serving Seniors.
 When not in that role he is a trainer, facilitator, author, and founder of PeopleStuff, an organizational consulting firm.
 He has a Masters in Leadership and Training (MALT) from Royal Roads University.
 Lane has been working with the non-profit sector throughout his career and has worked with Vantage Point as a knowledge philanthropist for the past three years.
 In his role of Education Coordinator for Seniors Serving Seniors Lane provides continuing education and support for the Seniors Serving Seniors volunteer community.